fluid-project/infusion-docs/src/documents/to-do/DeveloperIntroductionToInfusionFramework.md

 ### Listening to Model Changes

 A common pattern in Infusion is to listen to changes to a component's model and then take further action to change the state of the DOM or another component.
-Let's implement this for the message displayed on the web page by our "Hello, World!" component:
+Let's implement this for the message displayed on the web page by our "Hello, World!" component, so that it will update its message whenever the model is changed:

 ```
 fluid.defaults("fluid.helloWorld", {